Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 Wind and hail can do direct damage to your roof, windows, doors and other parts of your home.
 They also have the power to hurl dangerous objects at your home and cause trees or power lines to fall on it.
 Damage from wind or hail is the most common reason homeowners file insurance claims.
-In fact, each year about one out of 40 insured homes has a property damage claim related to wind or hail.
+In fact, the Insurance Information Institution reports that each year about one out of 40 insured homes has a property damage claim related to wind or hail.

-There’s no way to totally wind- and hail-proof your home, but adding these items to your home maintenance checklist can make damage less likely and less costly:
+There’s no way to totally wind- and hail-proof your home, but these home maintenance tips can help make damage less likely and less costly:

-- Move outdoor furniture and other large items inside during storms to prevent them from being blown around.
+- Move outdoor objects inside during storms to prevent them from being blown around

 Consider these home maintenance tips to prevent or minimize water damage from cracked or frozen pipes:

-- Keep the heat no lower than 55 degrees in the winter, even when you’re away from home.
+- Keep the temperature above 55 degrees in the winter, even when you’re away from home

 Home Burglary and Theft

 Theft is never your fault.
-Still, adding these items to your house maintenance list can lower the chance that burglars will target your home:
+Consider these home security tips; they can help lower the chance that burglars will target your home:

-- Lock your doors and windows when you’re away from home and at night.
+- Lock your doors and windows at night, or when you’re away from home

-Following this house maintenance list helps you proactively protect your home from the unexpected — which is great for peace of mind.
+By keeping these home maintenance tips in mind, you can help prevent costly insurance claims and proactively protect your home from the unexpected — which is great for peace of mind.
 But you should still make sure your insurance gives you enough coverage for all these situations.
 Find an American Family Insurance agent near you today to help you get customized homeowners insurance coverage to protect what matters most to you.